katsign/note-taker/README.md

 - [Questions](#questions)

 ## *Description*
 Note Taker uses an Express server to store input user data in a database and display it on a landing page.
 Simply put — you can write and display notes!
-The deployed site can be seen [here](path).
+The deployed site can be seen [on Heroku](https://katsign-note-taker.herokuapp.com/). :round_pushpin:

 ## *Installation*
 ### Navigate into the repository folder on your local machine and open the built-in terminal.
 You will need Node.js installed to run this application.